felipearosr/RAG-LlamaIndex/4.Evaluation - Generation - Optimization/README.md

 # Evaluation, generation and optimization

 > [!IMPORTANT]
-> Evaluation and optimization is untested and likely unfinished.
+> Optimization is untested and likely unfinished.

 ## Table of Contents